OctopusDeploy/docs/docs/deployments/patterns/rollbacks/tomcat/index.md

 position: 10
 hideInThisSectionHeader: true
 ---
 This guide will walk through rolling back a Java application deployed to a Tomcat web server.
 We will be using the [PetClinic](https://bitbucket.org/octopussamples/petclinic/src/master/) Spring Boot example.
-The application consists of two components:
+The PetClinic application consists of two components:

 - Database
 - Website